Survival Battle Under Iran's "Digital Iron Curtain": A Multi-Billion Dollar Game of Internet Blockade and Counter-Blockade

 To comprehend the thoroughness of this blockade, one must trace back to Iran's decades-long internet control strategy.
 Unlike many countries, Iran's internet architecture was designed from the outset with built-in backdoors for comprehensive control.

-An incident in 2018 exposed the vulnerabilities of the system.
-At the time, the Minister of Communications and Information Technology, Mohammad Javad Azari Jahromi, demonstrated during a meeting how protesters were using the chat function of a government-approved video game to organize demonstrations.
-A now-exiled Iranian software engineer recalled, "It became clear at that moment: the experiment of a 'halal internet' had not succeeded.
-Next time, they would have to shut everything down."
+An incident in 2019 exposed the vulnerabilities of the NIN.
+At the time, the Minister of Communications and Information Technology, Mohammad Javad Azari Jahromi, demonstrated during a meeting how protesters could organize protests through the chat function of a government-approved video game.
+A now-exiled Iranian software engineer in Europe recalled: At that moment, it became clear that the experiment of the "Halal Internet" had not succeeded.
+Next time, they will have to shut everything down.

-This operation in the year and month is precisely the "next one."
-Analysis indicates that this blockade appears to have been executed in a state of "panic," as if someone entered the server room with an order to "cut everything off immediately," and then everything came to a halt.
-In the rush, the government even temporarily took itself offline, causing banks to go offline, ATMs to stop working, and telephone and government news websites to become completely paralyzed.
-Subsequently, the authorities gradually restored some functions, allowing the economic lifeline to barely keep beating while stifling the flow of news.
+The operation in January 2026 is precisely the next one.
+Analysis indicates that this blockade appears to have been executed in a state of panic, as if someone entered the server room with an order to immediately cut off everything, and then everything came to a halt.
+In the rush, the government even temporarily took the NIN itself offline, causing banks to go offline, ATMs to stop working, and telephone and government news websites to become completely paralyzed.
+Subsequently, the authorities gradually restored partial functionality of the NIN, allowing the economic lifeline to barely keep beating while stifling the flow of news.

 An Astronomical Price: The Economic and Political Costs of Lockdowns